csc-training/summerschool/mpi/docs/04-mpi-non-blocking.md

 - Avoids many common deadlock situations
 - Collective operations are also available as non-blocking versions

-# Non-blocking send
+# Non-blocking send ("Implicit Send")

 MPI_Isend(`buffer`{.input}, `count`{.input}, `datatype`{.input}, `dest`{.input}, `tag`{.input}, `comm`{.input}, `request`{.output})
 : Starts a nonblocking send

 <p>
 * Parameters similar to `MPI_Send` but has an additional request parameter
+  - Handle to `MPI_Request` object, used to keep track of the send operation
-* Send buffer must not be written to until one has checked that the operation is over
+* **Send buffer must not be written to until one has checked that the operation is over**

-# Non-blocking receive
+# Non-blocking receive ("Implicit Receive")

 MPI_Irecv(`buffer`{.output}, `count`{.input}, `datatype`{.input}, `source`{.input}, `tag`{.input}, `comm`{.input}, `request`{.output})
 : Starts a nonblocking receive